 Schizophrenia is a mental illness that has a large variety of symptoms and can seem very different in one person from another.
-Experts believe schizophrenia may be a group of conditions - rather than a single disorder - which causes an altered experience of reality and affects people's thoughts, perceptions and behaviour.
+It causes an altered experience of reality and affects people's thoughts, perceptions and behaviour.

 See a doctor if you or someone you know seems to be experiencing any of these symptoms.